 Everyone knows that using a HEPA filter is the way to go, right?
 But do you really need a HEPA filter at all times?
-After gathering information from several manufacturers, we’re going to make the case against using them in many situations.
-Think we’re crazy?
+After gathering information from several manufacturers, we’re going to make the case both for and against using them in various situations.
+Think we’re crazy for ever staying away from a HEPA filter?
 That’s okay.
 Hopefully, we can persuade you of our reasoning by the time we get to the end of the article.

 What is a HEPA Filter?